Better Golf Tee vs Tee Claw.

 Where Better Golf Tee wins

-- Tee is tethered: no flyaway (Tee Claw explicitly does not prevent flyaway)
+- The tee is tethered: no flyaway (Tee Claw explicitly does not prevent flyaway)

 - Three on-grass-equivalent heights included